 - CPE ensures that you get your money’s worth.
 By paying per engagement, you can be sure that you’re getting value for publishing your ad.
 If users aren’t interacting, you don’t pay.

 In essence, the publisher is offering something valuable to the user in return for their interaction with your advertisement.
-Hulu, for example, offers users the ability to watch their favorite television series for free in exchange for watching 90 seconds of commercials.
+Hulu, for example, offers users the ability to watch their favourite television series for free in exchange for watching 90 seconds of commercials.
 This is a particularly attractive deal when considering broadcast networks show an average of 13 and a half minutes of ads per hour.

 CPE advertising can be highly effective, especially when paired with audience targeting.
 By finding the right publisher and efficiently targeting your audience, you can reach users in an innovative way that counteracts the selective attention of consumers.